 Attentional prioritization of target memories during retrieval is crucial given the competition among memories.
 Similar competition exists in the external world: Perceptual input is too rich for our limited processing capacity.
-As a result, unless attended, information right in front of our eyes is sometimes not consciously perceived (e.g., inattentional blindness; Mack and Rock, 1998).
+As a result, unless attended, information right in front of our eyes is sometimes not consciously perceived (e.g., inattentional blindnes; Mack & Rock, 1998).
 Does selective attention operate similarly for memory retrieval and perception?
 Research suggests that there are both similarities and differences.
 For example, suppression of competing information at retrieval might be an instance of a more general ability to inhibit distraction.
-Individuals with high working memory capacity not only demonstrate higher retrieval-induced forgetting effects - suggesting that they are better at inhibiting unwanted distractions in memory (Aslan and Bäuml, 2011) - but are also better at inhibiting distractors during perception (Vogel et al., 2005).
-However, there is debate about whether (external) attention during perception and (internal) attention during memory retrieval rely on overlapping (Cabeza et al., 2008, 2011) or dissociable (Hutchinson et al., 2009; Sestieri et al., 2010) neural mechanisms, particularly in the posterior parietal cortex.
+Individuals with high working memory capacity not only demonstrate higher retrieval-induced forgetting effects - suggesting that they are better at inhibiting unwanted distractions in memory (Aslan & Bäuml, 2011) - but are also better at inhibiting distractors during perception (Vogel, McCollough, & Machizawa, 2005).
+However, there is debate about whether (external) attention during perception and (internal) attention during memory retrieval rely on overlapping (Cabeza et al., 2008, 2011) or dissociable (Hutchinson et al., 2009; Sestieri, Shulman, & Corbetta, 2010) neural mechanisms, particularly in the posterior parietal cortex.

 Nevertheless, there is a great deal of evidence that internal attention mechanisms in posterior parietal cortex are important for gating access to our memories - perhaps via instantiation of a retrieval mode.
 Evidence for this comes from a study investigating the different ways in which we can make memory judgments: recollection vs. familiarity.
-Recollection involves the recovery of specific episodic details about a previous experience; familiarity refers to a feeling of knowing that something has been experienced before, despite an inability to bring to mind qualitative details about the prior event (Yonelinas et al., 2010).
-Because recollection requires the recovery of specific episodic details, it is more effortful than familiarity and may require focused internal attention toward details that are stored in memory.
-Therefore, the increased demands of recollection indicate that it, particularly, may benefit from a retrieval mode.
+Recollection involves the recovery of specific episodic details about a previous experience; familiarity refers to a feeling of knowing that something has been experienced before, despite an inability to bring to mind qualitative details about the prior event (Yonelinas, Aly, Wang, & Koen, 2010).
+Because recollection requires the recovery of specific episodic details, it may require focused internal attention and benefit from a retrieval mode.
 This prediction was confirmed in an fMRI study (Quamme et al., 2010): prior to the onset of a retrieval cue, patterns of activity in posterior parietal cortex reflected whether participants were in a retrieval mode that prioritized recollection (vs. familiarity), and this internal 'recollection' attentional state predicted access to episodic details.

-These and other studies have therefore provided compelling evidence that the posterior parietal cortex plays an important role in attention to memory (Fig. 1; Wagner et al., 2005; Ciaramelli et al., 2010).
-This has motivated frameworks in which the role of the posterior parietal cortex in memory is limited to attentional selection at retrieval, as opposed to representing retrieved memory content (Cabeza et al., 2008; Ciaramelli et al., 2008).
+These and other studies have therefore provided compelling evidence that the posterior parietal cortex plays an important role in attention to memory (Figure 1; Wagner,

+Shannon, Kahn, & Buckner, 2005; Ciaramelli, Grady, Levine, Ween, & Moscovitch, 2010).
+This has motivated frameworks in which the role of the posterior parietal cortex in memory is limited to attentional selection at retrieval, as opposed to representing retrieved memory content (Cabeza et al., 2008; Ciaramelli, Grady, & Moscovitch, 2008).
 Indirect support for this attentional account comes from patient studies: Patients with damage to the posterior parietal cortex do not tend to exhibit large episodic memory deficits, suggesting that retrieved memories might be represented elsewhere (Cabeza et al., 2008).
-Moreover, posterior parietal cortex activity reflects the subjective experience of remembering, or confidence in memory, as opposed to objective recall performance (Chua et al., 2006; Moritz et al., 2006; Kim and Cabeza, 2007; Simons et al., 2010).
-Based on these results, the parietal cortex has been suggested to be involved in attentional selection during retrieval, rather than the representation of retrieved memories (for review, see Cabeza et al., 2012).
+Moreover, posterior parietal cortex activity reflects the subjective experience of remembering, or confidence in memory, as opposed to objective recall performance (Chua, Schacter, Rand-Giovannetti, & Sperling, 2006; Moritz, Gläscher, Sommer, Büchel, & Braus, 2006; Hongkeun Kim & Cabeza, 2007; Simons, Peers, Mazuz, Berryhill, & Olson, 2010).
+Based on these results, the parietal cortex has been suggested to be involved in attentional selection during retrieval, rather than the representation of retrieved memories (for review, see Cabeza, Ciaramelli, & Moscovitch, 2012).